satyamisme/ZTE-MF297D_Nordic1_B0X-WPA3/README.md

 I didn't add any WAN cable yet, first thing i did was to unscrew the router of course.
 It is brand new really! :)

-My current firmware version is: `MF297D_Nordic1_B05` - I saw there is a new version from 2 days ago cause the cve report, so we want to turn off the autoupgrade of course.
-They forgot to deny the access for this, use below command for turn off tr069:
+My current firmware version is: `MF297D_Nordic1_B05` - All Telia routers will be shipped with this firmware I guess.

 ### wuseman version